tecnajoao/Azure-RMSDocs.pt-pt/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 ## <a name="usage-logging-for-the-azure-information-protection-client"></a>Registo de utilização do cliente do Azure Information Protection

-O cliente regista a atividade de utilizador para o registo de eventos do Windows local **registos de serviços e aplicações** > **Azure Information Protection**.
+O cliente regista a atividade do utilizador para o registo de eventos do Windows local **Applications and Services Logs** > **do Azure Information Protection**.
 Os eventos incluem as seguintes informações:

 - Versão do cliente, ID de política